 Unlike retailers established in the EU, sellers on online marketplaces established in 3rd countries often do not comply with EU consumer rules.
-For the consumer it is often not obvious where the seller is established, particularly when the online marketplace has a country specific website that uses the

-&lt;sup>7 https://kemi.taenk.dk/bliv-groennere/test-kemi-i-legetoej-fra-ebay-amazon-og-wish language of the consumer.
-We have seen many examples of terms of conditions that limits consumers their rights.
+For the consumer it is often not aware where the seller is established, particularly when the online marketplace has a country specific website that uses the language of the consumer.
+We have seen many examples of terms of conditions that limits consumerrights.
 The right to withdraw is for example sometimes restricted to less than the 2 weeks which EU law requires and is conditioned that the package has not been opened.
 In the case the consumer wants to file a complaint after buying on the platform, the possibility for the consumer to exercise that right varies.
 If a seller on a platform refuses to handle a complaint, the consumer has to go to the complaint center in the country where the company is established, normally China or HongKong.
 There are also problems with misleading price advertisements of e.g. 95 percent savings where the price "before" is unrealistic.
 Another often seen problem is prices shown without VAT.
+Also there are no actually possibility for the consumer to use their long-term rights, such as replacement, repair and cancellation which is not at all in line with the ideas of a more sustainable consumption.